abdullahel11/CoffeeBusinessAnalysis/README.md

 #### Business Questions Answered from this Analysis:

-**3.Which coffee types and roast types have beeen the most profitable and generated the highest revenue up until Q3 2022?**
+**3. Which coffee types and roast types have beeen the most profitable and generated the highest revenue up until Q3 2022?**

 - **Arabica** had a total revenue of **$11,769** and a total profit of **$1,059**
 - **Excelsa** had a total revenue of **$12,307** and a total profit of **$1,354**